-Gaythorne Community Kindergarten provides quality care and education for children aged 2-5 years in our Pre Kindy and Pre Prep service.
+Gaythorne Community Kindergarten provides quality care and education for children aged 2-5 years in our Pre Kindy and Kindergarten rooms.
 At Gaythorne Community Kindergarten we view children as confident and capable learners, with an innate sense of curiosity, wonder and willingness to learn.

 As early childhood educators we provide a warm and welcoming environment, based on trust and mutual respect where children are encouraged to realize their potential through a sense of value and belonging.
 Developing meaningful relationships with our families allows us to work together to support each child and encourages families to be actively involved in their child’s learning.
 By engaging and connecting with the wider community we provide opportunities for our children and families to develop a ‘sense of community.’
 This sense of community gives our children the confidence to interact with and feel a sense of belonging to it.